We want you to be prepared! This page is your one-stop shop with everything that parents and campers need to know to get ready for camp this summer.

 Saturday Afternoon Program

-New York State has not announced any COVID-related health protocols for summer camps in 2023.
+New York State has not announced any COVID-related health protocols for summer camps.
 We will inform families via email if the State introduces any new requirements.
+You can read our past emails on our email updates page (we sent our most recent email on June 01, 2022).

 If you are traveling on Interstate 90 or Interstate 190, please note that the toll booths and cash payments have been replaced by electronic tolling.
 If you do not have an E-ZPass transponder, read the details of how to pay your toll online on our driving directions page.